Wondering if a design sprint is for you?

 By adding in Discover, Learn, and Start as categories to guide the steps an actor will take to reach the goal on the right, he reframed the map to consider everything as “shopping” (more on where that came from here).
 The Discover phase is where the user might find out about the thing/product/service/etc., i.e. a Facebook ad.
 This is a passive step.
-The Learn phase is where a user might learn more about it, by actively seeking it out, i.e. a marketing page.
+The Learn phase is where a user might learn more about it, by actively seeking it out, i.e. a digital marketing page.
 The Start phase is a user would take an action to interact with it, i.e. buy it.

 With this improvement, the map now clearly walks each actor through the process from discovery to learning to action, towards the overall sprint goal.
 This is an extremely helpful refinement to the mapping process, adding in more structure where I previously felt it was lacking.
 Jake also urges you look further upstream than you might think to hone in on your sprint target.
 This updated version of the map is useful in helping visualize that, as he advised us to look in the Learn category for our target in the workshop.

 The second major update from the book applies to the storyboarding step.
 AJ&Smart, a product design agency in Berlin that uses design sprints to solve their clients’ toughest problems, has reimagined the storyboarding process.
 Having run so many sprints of their own, they began refining the storyboard phase along the way, and came up with the Storyboard 2.0, which Jake wholeheartedly adopts.